yshalsager/developing-android-apps-with-kotlin-notes/Lesson 02 - Layouts.md

 ## Lesson 02: Layouts

 > Designing your app's UI is the first step to a great user experience.
->
 > This lesson covers all the basics of UI layout design.
-You'll use all
-> the popular view types with a focus on the ContraintLayout.
+You'll use all the popular view types with a focus on the ContraintLayout to make two apps, "[About Me](https://github.com/udacity/andfun-kotlin-about-me)" and "[Color my Views](https://github.com/udacity/andfun-kotlin-color-my-views)".

 ### View Groups & View Hierarchy